Simultaneous Self-Localization and Base Station Localization with Resonant Beam: Base Station Positioning Method

 \subsubsection{MUSIC Algorithm for AoA}

-In this work, the MUSIC algorithm is employed to estimate the AoA of resonant beams based on the light distribution signals \( s_{\text{AoA}} \) captured by the wavefront sensor array.
-The received light distribution signal \( s_{\text{AoA}}(x, y, t) \) on the sensor plane is modeled as a coherent superposition of \( K \) incident resonant beams, each arriving from a distinct direction.
-Mathematically, this superposition is expressed as:
+With the physical characteristics of the resonant beam established as a stable signal source, we now describe the algorithm used to AoA.
+In this work, the multiple signal classification (MUSIC) algorithm is employed to estimate the AoA of resonant beams from the light distribution captured by the wavefront sensor.
+The optical field is spatially sampled by the sensor's $M=1600$ elements ($40 \times 40$ array), yielding a discrete signal vector.
+For $K$ incident resonant beams, the signal vector $\mathbf{z} \in \mathbb{C}^{M \times 1}$ captured in a single snapshot can be modeled as: